Landvetter IS

-Landvetter IS is a Swedish football club located in Landvetter.
+Landvetter IS is a Swedish football club located in Landvetter, in Västra Götaland County.

 Background

 Landvetter IS currently plays in Division 2 Göteborg B which is the sixth fifth of Swedish football.
 They play their home matches at the Landevi IP in Landvetter.

 The club is affiliated to Göteborgs Fotbollförbund.
 Landvetter IS have competed in the Svenska Cupen on 13 occasions and have played 26 matches in the competition.
 They played in the 2007 Svenska Cupen and lost 0–4 at home to Stenungsunds IF in the first round.